strace - trace system calls and signals

 - --absolute-timestamps

-- Prefix each line of the trace with the wall clock time.
+- Prefixes each line of the trace with the wall clock time.

 - -tt